vineetgoyal01/ETL_Project_Team_4/README.md

 1. Notebook 2 uses the median price csv obtained in Notebook 1 and interacts the suburban data with demographic data from the ABS.
 Thus, this notebook uses the new data-source of abs data.
 2. Once this transformation is complete, the csv exported at the end and this csv is uploaded into the pgAdmin4 site.

+## Notebook 3 Summary and Important Notes
+1. Notebook 3 is created based on the .csv file obtained from the ABS census data.
+It is then cleaned to obtain the data in the year 2016 with respective LGAs using the list provided by Wikipedia.
+2. Once this transformation is complete, the csv is exported at the end.